Digital-Alchemy-TS/haos-template/README.md

 # Digital Alchemy Starter Repo 🏡💻

-> [!attention] Provide a link to the Code Server Addon.

-Welcome to the Home Assistant TypeScript Integration Template, hosted at [zoe-codez/automation-template](https://github.com/zoe-codez/automation-template)!
-This repository is designed to kickstart your journey with TypeScript in Home Assistant.

-These instructions are tailored for setting up the **Studio Code Server Addon** to utilize the library, though adjustments may be needed depending on your setup.
+Welcome to the Digital Alchemy Starter Repo!
+This repository is designed to work with **Supervised** and **HA OS** based installs, where **Addons** are supported.
+See [installation documentation](https://www.home-assistant.io/installation/#advanced-installation-methods) for a comparison of different installation types.
+These instructions assume that [Studio Code Server Addon](https://github.com/hassio-addons/addon-vscode) has been installed, serving as both editor and workspace management tool.

+Other setups may require minor changes to instructions.

 ## 🚀 Setup